Harvester (video game)

-Harvester is a 1996 point-and-click adventure game written and directed by Gilbert P. Austin and developed by DigiFX Interactive.
-Players take on the role of Steve Mason, an 18-year-old man who awakens in the fictional Texas town of Harvest in 1953, with amnesia.
+Harvester is a point-and-click adventure game written and directed by Gilbert P. Austin and developed by DigiFX Interactive.
+It was published for MS-DOS, Windows, and Linux in North America on September 24, 1996.
+Players take the role of Steve Mason, an 18-year-old man who awakens in the fictional Texas town of Harvest in 1953, with amnesia.
 Over the next week, he is coerced or manipulated into performing a series of tasks with increasingly violent consequences at the behest of The Order of the Harvest Moon, a cult-like organization which seems to dominate the town and which promises to reveal the truth about Steve and how he found himself in Harvest.

-Harvester was released on DOS, Microsoft Windows, and Linux in North America on September 24, 1996.
 The game is known for its violent content and its meta-commentary examination of violence, and has garnered a cult following.

 Gameplay

-The game utilizes a point and click interface.
-Players must visit various locations within the game's fictional town of Harvest via an overhead map.
+The game has a point and click interface.
+Players must visit locations within the game's fictional town of Harvest via an overhead map.
 By speaking to various townspeople and clicking on special "hotspots", players can learn information and collect items that progress the game's story and play.
 Harvester also features a fighting system where players can attack other characters by selecting a weapon and then clicking on the target.
 Both the target and the player's character have a limited amount of health available, allowing for either the player or the target to die.
 Players can choose to progress through the game by solving puzzles or by killing non-playable characters.